liamfelix92/cuppa_cabin_final/README.md

 ### Features Left to Implement

-* Blog.
+* Blog
-* Gallery for shed takeover.
+* Gallery for shed takeover events which the premises holds
-* Direct booking for workshops.
+* Direct booking for workshops

 ## Technologies Used